ianyang66/ianyang66.github.io/_pages/about.md

 Since Jan.
 2025, I have also been researching with [Prof. Lun-Wei Ku](https://homepage.iis.sinica.edu.tw/pages/lwku/vita_en.html) (Academia Sinica, Taiwan) on natural language processing, computational linguistics, and human computer interaction.

+New research topics: Price Forecasting and Intelligent Industrial Systems.

 I am always open to collaborations involving dense and deep discussions, where I can learn from new explorations and intense debates regardless of co-authorship.

 If you are interested in collaborating, please reach me at my email: [ianyangdoc@gmail.com](mailto:ianyangdoc@gmail.com).